 Specifies the depth or disables the Depth Alarm.
+The default setting is Off.

-'MENU' + "ADVANCED SETTINGS" + 'ENTER' + "ALARMS" + 'ENTER' + "DEPTH ALARM" + 'ENTER'
+➤ 'MENU' + "ADVANCED SETTINGS" + 'ENTER' + "ALARMS" + 'ENTER' + "DEPTH ALARM" + 'ENTER'

-5.5.5 GROUNDING ALARM
+5.5.5 GROUNDING ALARM (GUARDIAN TECHNOLOGY)

 The chartplotter is provided with a function that, by querying the map's data, verifies potential danger to navigation due to shallow water, land, rocks, obstructions and shoreline constructions.
 The maps are scanned periodically (every 10 seconds).